Weed Use & Marijuana Body High Symptoms

 What Is A Body High?

-Marijuana has effects on the body, and some people call the sensations that result in a “body high.”
+Marijuana has effects on the body, and some people call the resulting sensations a “body high.”

-According to the Drug Enforcement Administration (DEA), marijuana’s effects on the body include:
+According to the Drug Enforcement Administration (DEA), marijuana’s effects on the body include:1

 Because the THC in marijuana acts on the same receptors that are responsible for normal brain development and function, consistent use of this drug also has long-term effects, especially in young adults.

-According to NIDA, the short-term side effects of marijuana include:
+When it comes to how does weed make you feel, the short-term side effects of marijuana may include:1,2

 - Altered sensory perception